mchl-mccrthy/bias-correction/README.md

 A workflow for bias correction of historical gridded climate data using station observations and empirical quantile mapping, with the option to preserve station trends.

-There are two implementations: one MATLAB and one Python.
-The Python implementation is the main implementation.
-It was ported from the original MATLAB implementation and validated against it.

 **Author:** Michael McCarthy

 ## Features